 Applications for check weighing scales run from the simple to the critical.
 Your box of breakfast cereal may say net wt 18.2 oz (why they don’t pack 19 oz is a mystery).
 It does not necessarily relate to volume, as many packages say “contents may settle due to handing.”
-At the other end, compounding pharmaceuticals calls for precise ingredient compilations within tightly defined ± tolerances of the target weight.
+At the other end, compounding pharmaceuticals calls for precise ingredient compilations within tightly … Read the rest

 An accurate inventory management system combining a reference balance and a bulk scale speeds the flow and accuracy of product quantities from the receiving dock through inventory control and outbound shipments.
 The high resolution Kern FKC stocktaking counting system, available from Tovatech, quickly calculates stock quantities, which can be transferred to a PC for record keeping.
 A barcode scanner can be integrated with the stock keeping system to reduce errors in stock identification.